 So I thought I would try my hand at a classic American stuffed pepper dish, which is so nice for a Sunday dinner (because they do take a bit of baking time) or even as part of your holiday feast.
 To give the dish a ‘meaty’ taste and texture, I’m using beyond meat, but you can absolutely use whatever veggie ground you prefer or even cooked lentils!

-For example, what the heck does healthy even mean?
-Not every single food you put into your mouth needs to be kale and lentils.
-You can have an ice cream or a cookie as part of your healthy diet and your body won’t break down on you.
 As much as I advocate for a more whole food, plant-based diet, those who sound the alarm about eating processed foods are just fear mongering.
 You can have your apple AND your vegan cheese.
+It’s OKAY.

 ingredients for vegan stuffed peppers with beyond meat